Altitude sickness while traveling in Peru, Bolivia and Ecuador

 If you smoke, try to smoke less.
 Smoking will cost you oxygen.

 Sun; avoid too much sun.
-Especially on high altitude the ultra violet light is much stronger.
+Especially on high altitude (like the Altiplano in Bolivia) the ultra violet light is much stronger.
 The strong sunlight in combination with a drier air gives a bigger possibility to get dehydratated.

 Dextrose tablets or Coromida, a stronger version of dextrose tablets (in Peru) are no medicine but they do work a bit against headaches.